SEIU/bitdrop/docs/API.md

 The frontend will decide whether the password is acceptable.
 This password is explicitly never sent to the backend in this route.
 We expect that the `fileHash` will be an SHA-256 hash of the original uploaded file, but the backend does not enforce any contraint.
-Albeit, the SHA hash is used as on an IV (initialization vector).
+Albeit, the SHA hash is used as an IV (initialization vector).

 If the file does not exist, a 404 is returned.